Date

 Committing to a color without testing it first is a recipe for regret.
 Taking the time to sample your top contenders properly will save you from the costly and frustrating experience of having to repaint.
 Think of it as a dress rehearsal for your home’s new look.
 It’s the best way to feel confident in your decision and ensure the color you choose is one you’ll love for years to come.

-Use Sample Boards and Test Patches
+Use Sample Boards and Patches

 Never skip the sampling process.
 The type of paint and its finish play a big role in how a color will look on your home’s exterior.
 The easiest way to start is by painting large foam boards with your sample colors.
 This method is fantastic because you can move the boards around to different parts of your house without putting a single drop of paint on your walls.
 See how the color looks on the shady side of your home versus the side that gets brilliant afternoon sun.
 The material of your siding will also influence the final look, so testing is key to getting an accurate preview.

-View Samples at Different Times of Day
+View Samples in Different Light

 Light is a color’s best friend and worst enemy.
 A warm beige that looks perfect in the morning sun might appear dull and flat by dusk.
 That’s why you need to observe your paint samples throughout the day—in the bright morning light, the direct sun of midday, and the soft glow of the evening.
 Here in the Pacific Northwest, our often-cloudy skies can wash out certain shades.
 In our gray climate, colors with saturated warm undertones tend to stand out better and add a welcome touch of vibrancy.
 Check your samples on both overcast and sunny days to get a complete picture of how the color will perform year-round.

-Paint a Larger Test Area to Be Sure
+Paint a Larger Test Swatch

 Once you’ve narrowed it down to one or two favorites using your sample boards, it’s time to paint a larger test patch directly on your house.
 A small swatch can be deceiving, so aim for at least a three-by-three-foot square.
 This gives you a better sense of the color’s true character and presence.
 Paint a test area on a couple of different walls, especially if your home has varied light exposure.
 Be sure to place a patch near permanent fixtures like your trim, stonework, or windows.
 This helps you see how the new color interacts with the existing elements of your home’s exterior.

-Compare Colors to Your Landscaping
+Consider Your Landscaping

 Your home doesn’t exist in a bubble; its surroundings are part of the overall picture.
 Considering the context of your home when choosing exterior paint colors is essential.
 Take your painted sample boards outside and hold them up against your roof, brick or stone accents, and even your driveway.
 Pay attention to how the color works with your landscaping—the green of your lawn, the deep tones of your mulch, and the colors of your flowering plants.
 A beautiful gray might suddenly pull unwanted undertones when placed next to a red brick walkway.
 The goal is to find a color that complements not just your home’s architecture but its entire environment.

-Common Paint-Picking Mistakes to Avoid
+Common Exterior Paint Mistakes to Avoid

 Choosing an exterior paint color feels like a huge commitment, and it is!
 Your choice affects your home’s curb appeal for years to come.
 It’s one of the most visible decisions you’ll make as a homeowner.
 To help you feel confident in your decision, let’s walk through a few common missteps so you can sidestep them completely.
 A little planning goes a long way toward a finish you’ll love, ensuring the color you pick is one you’ll be happy to come home to every day.